rbhatia1997/topic-modeling-coursera-notes/README.md

 ## References/Works Cited

-This code is taken/modified from the following course on [Coursera](https://www.coursera.org/projects/introduction-to-topic-modeling-for-business).
-The course was created by [Barsha Saha](https://www.coursera.org/instructor/barsha-saha).
+This code is taken/modified from the following courses on Coursera: [Coursera Course 1](https://www.coursera.org/projects/introduction-to-topic-modeling-for-business) and [Coursera Course 2](https://coursera.org/projects/optimization-of-topic-models-using-grid-search-method).
+The courses were created by [Barsha Saha](https://www.coursera.org/instructor/barsha-saha).